rushilsingh/twitter/README.md

 2. To unlike all tweets that are not tweeted by one of your followers

 Note:
-You have to insert your screen name, and various api keys at the appropriate places.
+You have to insert your screen name, and various api keys in the file credentials.json.
+The current values are just examples.